Do Something

 As Rothbart notes, “In this country, you go out to drink, or you stay in to not drink.
 You don’t go out when you feel like not drinking.”
 If you don’t feel like braving the cold, or if you’re planning to host friends, these shops can help you stock an N/A bar cart.

-Bella Vista Beverage: Bella Vista Beverage is best known as a beer store, so it makes sense that the Wash West spot is well-stocked with N/A beer options.
-But they also sell a handful of zero-proof wines and spirits as well.
+Bella Vista Beverage: Best known as a beer store, this Wash West spot (its name is not its address) is well-stocked with N/A beer options.
+But they also sell a handful of zero-proof wines and spirits.
 755 S. 11th Street

 CORK: The Rittenhouse bottle shop stocks a variety of N/A sparkling wines, spirits and other beverages.
 They recommend people just starting out in the N/A space buy a variety of sparklers — ready-to-drink N/A wines — zero-proof spirits and after dinner sippers and palette cleansers.
 253 S. 20th Street